git4rk/ApplicationServeronCloud/latestUpdates.md

 {: #latest_updates}

 A list of the latest updates to the service.

+## March 7, 2019: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}
+* The 8.5.5.15 fix pack of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 8.5.5.15, other fix packs of traditional WebSphere Application Server, such as 9.0.0.9, 9.0.0.10 and 8.5.5.14, are available for provisioning.
+* Integrated miscellaneous service maintenance.

 ## January 16, 2019: Updated API endpoint URLs for REST API implementation